-This webinar will explore how to turn some core concepts of Doughnut Economics into practical tools for the international community of practitioners working on climate-related disasters.
+This 2 hour webinar will explore how to turn some core concepts of Doughnut Economics into game-based learning tools for local and international communities of practitioners working on climate-related disasters.
 It will be co-hosted by Doughnut Economics Action Lab and the Red Cross Red Crescent Climate Centre, and led by Kate Raworth and Pablo Suarez.
+Anyone who enjoys co-creating in groups is welcome to join - no prior expertise required.

-In the webinar we will focus on working with two of DEAL's concepts: The Doughnut of social and planetary boundaries; and the Embedded Economy diagram, especially its focus on essential economic relations - through markets, households, the commons and the state - and the role of financial flows.
+We will work with two of DEAL's concepts: the Doughnut ; and the Embedded Economy diagram, especially with its focus on four key modes of provisioning - through markets, households, the commons and the state.

-Join the webinar ready to work together online to come up with ideas and approaches that will then be brought together in a new tool for the community to use and keep evolving.
+Join the webinar ready to work together online to come up with new ideas and approaches that could be brought into the tool.

 We look forward to working with you on this tool.